GoFetchDeliveries/Tasks/README.md

 # 🐶 GoFetch tasks

 Welcome to the GoFetch tasks!
 This is where we manage and discuss programming tasks — bugs and new features — for the GoFetch apps.
-This list of tasks is in the [issues page](https://github.com/GoFetchDeliveries/Tasks/issues).
+The list of tasks is in the [issues page](https://github.com/GoFetchDeliveries/Tasks/issues).